bogzbonny/yeehaw/_TODO.md

          of the command!
        - use the editor with a temp file - check after each event for updates to that file
-       - consider closeable vs non-closeable version of this widget
+       - WONT DO consider closeable vs non-closeable version of this widget
           - I guess if you wanted an Editor to NOT close, when you closed the editor the Pane should be replaced with just the containing text
               - OR could take a snapshot right when the editor exits